-Heads up, all you dog mamas out there: Experts are warning that the risk of dog chocolate poisoning peaks around Christmastime.
-It's more crucial than ever for you to keep a sharp eye out to be sure your beloved pup doesn't accidentally eat the wrong kind of treats.
+Heads up, all you dog mamas out there: You'll want to keep a sharp eye out for signs of dog chocolate poisoning around Valentine's Day.
+Considering that 94 percent of American people crave chocolate around this holiday, it's crucial for you to make sure your beloved pet doesn't accidentally eat the wrong kind of treats.

-The news itself isn't entirely surprising; after all, it seems like everyone has more chocolate lying around than usual on Christmas.
-However, it's a big wakeup call to pet parents to revisit their action plan on what to do if their dog eats chocolate and how to prevent them from doing so in the first place.
+That's why it's important right now for all pet parents to revisit their action plan on what to do if their dog eats chocolate and how to prevent them from doing so in the first place.
 If you don't have a plan yet, fear not.
 We did the hard work for you, and you can rest easy knowing you're prepared.

 What to Do If Your Dog Eats Chocolate

-Chocolate has long been recognized as a common cause of intoxication in dogs, due to the theobromine — a stimulant similar to caffeine — that can cause vomiting, increased heart rate, agitation, and even seizures in our furry little friends.
-If your dog accidentally ingests chocolate, call your veterinarian immediately or call the Pet Poison Helpline (855-213-6680) for advice.
-Based on your dog's size and how much chocolate he or she ate, you may be asked to simply monitor it for symptoms of dog chocolate poisoning.
+Chocolate has long been recognized as a common cause of intoxication in dogs due to theobromine, a stimulant similar to caffeine that can cause vomiting, increased heart rate, agitation, and even seizures in our furry little friends.
+If your dog accidentally ingests chocolate, call your vet immediately or dial the Pet Poison Helpline (855-213-6680) for advice.
+Based on your dog's size and how much chocolate he or she ate, you may be asked to simply monitor the pup for symptoms of dog chocolate poisoning.
 According to the American Kennel Club (AKC), these symptoms include vomiting, diarrhea, restlessness, increased urination, tremors, elevated or abnormal heart rate, seizures, and collapsing.
 In other cases, you may need to bring the animal straight to the clinic.

 What to Do If Your Dog Gets Chocolate Poisoning on a Holiday

-Now is a great time to check whether your veterinarian or a local animal hospital is open on Christmas — just in case any possible disaster should strike.
+Now is a great time to check whether your vet or a local animal hospital is open on Valentine's Day — just in case any possible disaster should strike.
 The last thing you want is a dog chocolate poisoning crisis on a holiday with no clear plan about where you should go.
 The good news?
 The Pet Poison Helpline is a 24-hour animal poison control service available all throughout the United States.
-So even if the professional you usually go to for your pet is not available, it's comforting to know that there's at least someone looking out for your little buddy's well-being at all times.
+So, even if the professional you usually go to for your pet is not available, it's comforting to know that there's at least someone looking out for your little buddy's well-being at all times.

 How to Prevent Your Dog From Eating Chocolate in the First Place

-Let's be sure our dogs stick to dog treats only this holiday season!
+Let's be sure our dogs stick to only the most dog-friendly treats!